vasil-sarandev/Knowledge-base/misc/study-plan.md

 3. System Design [v]
 4. NodeJS [v]
 5. Express [v]
-6. MongoDB [WIP]
+6. MongoDB [v]
-7. Redis
+7. Redis [WIP]
 8. Docker
+9. Microservices with NodeJS
-9. Message brokers
+10. Message brokers

 I suggest you do a URL-shortener to put into practice all your refreshed knowledge.